 Phil Hubbard (post 2, 2016-2018, 2018-resigned January 2019)

-Secretary, and Chair of the Outings Committee.
+Former Secretary, and Former Chair of the Outings Committee.
 Elected July 13th 2016 to the remainder of the unexpired term of Garry Gentry, and re-elected.

 Interest in WWALS:

 I have been kayaking for only a year.
 Prior to this I had limited knowledge of the surrounding rivers.
 I find it to very relaxing while being adventurous and that many others share these same interest.
 However, like myself they don’t know where to go.
 To me, kayaking on an open lake is rather boring.
 The local rivers provide challenges and skills while fulfilling my desires for adventure.
 I feel one of my contributions could be to help organize outings to educate and inform like minded people of the joys the river

 I have a military background as well a professional driver.
 I have been a fleet manager for over 20 years.
 I coordinate the logistics of transportation daily and all that entails.
 I have been a hobbyist photographer since the 70’s and a professional motorsports photographer for some dozen years.
 I have the equipment and access to materials for trophies and awards.

 - Elected to the Board at the end of 2014; resigned 2016.

 - Former Chair, Outings Committee Former Chair, Withlacoochee River Water Trail Committee

 - formerly on the Alapaha River Water Trail Committee

 - Former WWALS representative to The Florida Springs Council